freeflowuniverse/freeflow_kvs/README.md

 # freeflow_kvs

-key value stor based on tendermint
+- key value stor based on tendermint
+- rest based front end
+- users can put their info into the KVS
+- javascript library makes it easy to use KVS
+   - use rest service
+   - sign/encrypt/decrypt